kenjennings/Atari-Breakout76/README07TitleScreen.md

 - Other text is darker orange.
 - Selectable values not chosen are grey.
 - Current value is hilighted white.

+Paddle input is also allowed for the options.
+The heirarchical menu will be flattened into a list where rotation of the paddle will focus on each item in the list.
+The Paddle button will select the option (and turn off any other mutually exclusive option that was already on.
+The first and last options on the list will indicate start the game allowing the paddle triugger to begin the game.

 No custom character set.